-Val d’Ultimo, also known as Schwemmalm, is a ski area in northern Italy’s South Tyrol region.
-It features a small network of gentle to intermediate slopes, with wide, well-maintained runs …
+Lurisia – Monte Pigna is a ski area in northern Italy’s Piedmont region.
+It offers a small selection of gentle and intermediate slopes, with wide, open runs and straightforward lift …

 Cortina d’Ampezzo is a ski resort in northern Italy’s Dolomites, part of the Dolomiti Superski network.
 It offers a wide range of slopes for all levels, from easy cruisers to …